energywebfoundation/vc-api-owf/README.md

 $ rush test
 ```

+## Release Process

+Releases are done by manually creating a new release in GitHub.
+Tooling like `release-please` or `release-it` could be used in the future to automate this process.

+The release will trigger [a GitHub Action](/.github/workflows/container-image-publish.yml) to publish the new version to the GitHub Container Registry.

 ## Docs Editing

 To edit the documentation, you can run the following command to start the docs server: